Ganthark/yt-phase/README.md

 Each click will make the bar appear or disappear according to its current state.

 ### Notes
 - Be aware that the javascript is executed once when you click on the bookmarklet, when reloading or changing pages its effect will no longer be active.
+At the moment, reloading is also the only way to get back the normal player behavior.
 - The javascript might be a bit crude, do not hesitate to suggest improvements.
+This code would not work properly if not used as a bookmarklet.
 - This code has been tested and works on Chrome and Firefox, feel free to share your experience about other browsers.

  <br/>